Today I am showing you how to organize and stock your pantry so that you can be ready to cook amazing meals for your family.

 I have worked hard over the years to build a stocked pantry that I am proud of.
 Keeping certain things on hand makes it easy for me to create a delicious dinner on the fly for my family.
 But — sometimes, it can totally get out of hand and wind up totally disorganized and full of outdated and stale pantry ingredients.

-Today, I am going to share my with you on how I organize and stock my pantry — with the help of one secret tip!
-I’ve also created a handy dandy printable for you at the end can you can get for free.
+Today, I am going to share with you how I organize and stock my pantry — with the help of one secret tip!
+I've also created a handy dandy printable for you at the end can you can get for free.

 My pantry sometimes gets filled to the brim with an assortment of foods that may or may not ever get used.
 Part of this is due to reviewing foods that we didn't really care for, something wound up being on sale so we bought too much of it, or it got covered up and lost in the abyss of the pantry!